-- say why you could not give final figures - give an approximate date on which you expect to give your final figures account of all information available to you.
-If you carelessly submit a provisional figure that's either inaccurate or unnecessary, each partner may have to pay a penalty.
+- say why you could not give final figures - give an approximate date on which you expect to give your final figures

-If you use provisional figures you must have taken all reasonable steps to get the final figures, and make sure that they're sent as soon as they're available.
+If you use provisional figures you must have taken all reasonable steps to get the final figures.
 We do not regard pressure of work either on you or your tax adviser, or the complexity of the partnership's affairs, as reasons for using a provisional figure.

-You must make sure that any provisional figures that you do include are reasonable and take
+You must make sure that any provisional figures that you do include are reasonable and take account of all information available to you.